ionic-team/ionic-site/docs/angularjs/controllers/view-state/index.md

 Ionic uses the [AngularUI Router](https://github.com/angular-ui/ui-router) module so app interfaces can be organized into various "states".
 Like Angular's core `$route` service, URLs _can_ be used to control the views.
 However, the AngularUI Router provides a more powerful state manager in that states are bound to named, nested, and parallel views, allowing more than one template to be rendered on the same page.
 Additionally, each state is not required to be bound to a URL, and data can be pushed to each state which allows much more flexibility.

-With Angular's core [$route service](http://docs.angularjs.org/api/ngRoute.$route), the [`ngView` directive](http://docs.angularjs.org/api/ngRoute.directive:ngView) was used to render the template of the current route.
-With the AngularUI Router, Ionic instead uses the [`uiView` directive](https://github.com/angular-ui/ui-router/wiki/Quick-Reference#ui-view) to renders templates.
-One of the largest advantages to `uiView` is that views can be nested, and allows multiple ui-views on one page.
+With Angular's core [$route service](http://docs.angularjs.org/api/ngRoute.$route), the `ngView` was used to render the template of the current route.
+With the AngularUI Router as the base, Ionic instead uses the `navView` directive to renders templates.
+One of the largest advantages to `navView` is that views can be nested, and allows multiple nav-views on one page.

 ## Navigation History